-Do you just want them to perform 45 degrees of extension, or full range of motion when it comes to the shoulder?
+Do you want them to perform 45 degrees of extension or the full range of motion when it comes to the shoulder?

-You need to be specific on the range of motion that you want them to cover when doing the exercise.
+It would help if you were specific on the range of motion you want them to cover when doing the exercise.

 3 SPECIFIC TO DO’s If you Give Tubing Exercises to a Client with a Shoulder Injury:

-I know, sometimes we just show our clients the tubing exercises and leave them alone.
-So make sure you’re clear on how far away they are from the tubing anchor.
-Make sure you’re clear on the range of motion that you want them to do when it comes to tubing, and make sure that you’re clear on the length of tubing that you want to use.
-If your client has a rotator cuff or shoulder injury, it is important to be clear about these three things or it leads to irritation, re-injury or not getting the most out of the exercise.
+I know, sometimes we show our clients the tubing exercises and leave them alone.
+So please ensure you’re clear on how far away they are from the tubing anchor.
+Please make sure you’re clear on the range of motion you want them to do when it comes to tubing, and make sure you’re clear on the length of tubing you want to use.
+If your client has a rotator cuff or shoulder injury, it is essential to be clear about these three things, or it may lead to irritation, re-injury, or not getting the most out of the exercise.